CNES/S1Tiling/docs/dataflow-gammanaughtrtc.rst

    :local:
    :depth: 3

-Two data flows are possibles:
+Two data flows are possible:

-- with :program:`S1GammaAreaMap` only γ area maps are produced,
+- with :ref:`S1GammaAreaMap` only γ area maps are produced,
-- with :program:`S1Processor` γ area maps are produced if not found, then :math:`γ^0_{T}` orthorectified files are produced.
+- with :ref:`S1Processor` γ area maps are produced if not found, then :math:`γ^0_{T}` calibrated and orthorectified files are produced.

 :math:`γ^0_{T}` RTC global processing
 -------------------------------------